A game for

 Patterns are Adobe PDF files.
 The Adobe Reader is available for free.

-Trim the printed patterns to the outline around the section, or within ¼ to ½ inch of the outline.
+Trim the printed patterns to the outline around the section, or within ¼" to ½" of the outline.
 If you leave a border, make its depth the same on all four game board sections.
 Be careful to cut the angled sides of the glue tabs precisely.
-This will help the game board go together better.
+This will help the game board fit together better.

 Once you have cut all four sections, glue or tape them together.
 To do this, lay out the sections in their correct positions.
 Slide the glue tab on each section under the adjoining section.
 Join the first section with the second section.
 Proceed around the board doing one seam at a time.
 Be careful to align the game board's track at each seam.